 Applying for the Fellowship Program

+APPLICATIONS FOR SUMMER 2018 ARE NOW CLOSED.
 The 2018 program dates are June 11 through August 17.
 Successful applicants receive a stipend, an opportunity for housing, and a nominal budget for research.
-Applications are accepted from January 1 through February 23; click HERE to apply.
+Applications are accepted from January 1 through February 23.
 Please note: This program is only open to U.S. citizens and permanent residents.
 Graduating seniors and recent graduates may not apply.

-The following application materials should be combined into one PDF document and submitted in the "Resume" field on the application website:
+The following application materials should be submitted on the application website:

-1. Cover letter (one page maximum), describing: why you would like to participate in the CTS-URF program; your career goals and how this program will help you meet them; prior research experience (if any); and your mentor and/or research area preference (CTS-URF_2018-Projects.pdf).
+1. Cover letter (one page maximum), describing: why you would like to participate in the CTS-URF program; your career goals and how this program will help you meet them; prior research experience (if any); and your mentor and/or research area preference).

 2. Curriculum vitae or resume.

-In addition, a letter of reference should be sent by an instructor or advisor from your academic institution.
-Please provide them with the following email address: email@example.com.
+1. Letter of reference should be sent by an instructor or advisor from your academic institution.

 Please contact firstname.lastname@example.org with questions.